 We invite you to take advantage of the culture and community incubated on the BeltLine Eastside Trail by registering for the low-cost artist market.
 This is an open-invitation; feel free to share!
 Please be aware we do not accept food vendors.

 Vendors will arrive at 11am.
 Market is open from 12pm-6pm.
 Vendors must leave by 7pm.

-Submission of this application assumes full understanding and compliance to the responsibilities and requirements of the WonderRoot Artist Market at PCM outlined here.
+Submission of this application assumes full understanding and compliance to the responsibilities and requirements of the WonderRoot Artist and Maker Market at PCM outlined here.

 Targeting artists at pivotal stages in their professional careers, the Walthall Artist Fellowship is accepting applications for the 2018-2019 year.
 Specifically, by providing artists with the necessary resources, community-base, and networks, the Fellowship empowers selected artists to significantly advance and define their careers.
 Artists of a variety of disciplines are encouraged to apply.
 Including, but not limited to drawing, painting, media artists, performance artists, and writers.
 The application is competitive; attendance at all events is mandatory.
 Please consider this commitment when applying.
 The schedule of events is listed below.

 Participation in the Walthall Fellowship includes the following:

 Eight monthly symposia with Atlanta’s leading arts professionals.
 Covered topics include understanding contracts and intellectual property, working with institutions, marketing your work, and building a portfolio.
 Dates include July 14th, August 11th, September 15th, October 13th, November 10th, December 15th, January 12th, and February 16th.

 Eight monthly roundtables in which Fellows, as a cohort, lead a discussion about critical issues to their practice.
 Dates include July 18th, August 15th, September 19th, October 17th, November 14th, December 19th, January 16th, and February 20th.